linxinliu241/kkbox-churn-project/README.md

    pip install -r requirements.txt
    ```

-3. **Run data preparation** (the processed parquet files are not included in this repo — they're too large for GitHub — so this step must be run to generate them)
+3. **Run data preparation** (the processed parquet/csv files are not included in this repo — they're too large for GitHub — so this step must be run to generate them)
    ```
-   Open 4_data_prep.ipynb and run all cells
+   Open and run all cells in 1_transaction_data_generation.ipynb, 2_user_log_data_generation, and 4_data_prep.ipynb
    ```

 4. **Run the modeling pipeline**